|Chinese New Year||

-The Double Seventh Festival (Qixi Festival) is one of Chinese traditional festivals, and also known as a Chinese Valentine's Day.
+The Double Seventh Festival (Qixi Festival) is one of Chinese traditional festivals, also known as Chinese Valentine's Day.
 It's based on a romantic legend about a weaver girl and a cowherd.

 It falls on the 7th day of the 7th Chinese lunar month.
-In 2021 that's August 14 (Saturday).
+In 2023, it falls on August 22 (Tuesday).
 There is no public holiday.

 Double Seventh Festival Facts

 A cowherd Niulang with the help of his ox (the demoted cattle god) married a fairy, Zhinü, who became a weaver girl.
 Zhinü's mother, a goddess, returned Zhinü to heaven.
 Niulang pursued using the ox's hide.
 The goddess separated them by a river of stars (the Milky Way), but magpies were allowed to form a bridge for them to meet once a year (Qixi).

 How Chinese Valentines' Day is celebrated now

 Double Seven Festival is the most romantic of traditional Chinese festivals, and since China's globalization it's become known as "Chinese Valentine's Day".

 Now people usually celebrate Chinese Valentine's Day by giving flowers, chocolates, and other presents to their sweethearts, instead of doing the traditional customs.